IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/send-templates/README.md

 Send templates
 =========

-This role is a utility used by other roles to send entire directory of template files to z/OS system.
+This role is a utility used by other roles to send the entire directory of template files to the z/OS system.

 Requirements
 ------------